Trastevere quarter

 "disappeared Rome", with all its lively, authentic

-relations embedded in human qualities and with a human pace)
+relations embedded in human qualities and with a society still following a human pace)

-is still somehow in the air and in everyone's memory, generating
+is still somehow in the air and in everyone's memory.
+It leads to

 All streets seem to lead to the stunning Piazza di Santa Maria in Trastevere.
 The Church of Santa Maria in Trastevere (top) is

-believed to be the most ancient dedicated to the Virgin in Rome.
+believed to be the most ancient one dedicated to the Virgin in Rome.
 Although

 the first church was built on the site in the 3rd Century, the present

-structure was built in the 12th century according to the Romanesque
+structure was built in the 12th century according to the Romanic architectural

 style.
-The interior decoration are of the baroque period.
+The interior decorations are instead of the much later baroque period.

 The quarter includes countless craftsmen shops, art shops